 - Are you being sponsored?

-The consul will want to delve into your financial position, with detail of your income to ascertain how you will be able to fund your stay in the US.
-Based on your itinerary and plans, you should provide detail of the expected cost of the trip, and how you will fund it.
+Based on your itinerary and plans, you should also provide detail of the expected cost of the trip, and how you will fund it.

 Travel-related B1 visa interview questions

 The consular officer will look into your US immigration history, and will want to hear from you about any past trips or time spent in the USA.
 Questions could include: